 Petite vs the latest Skipper body types

-I was working on a blog post when I found something odd that have passed me by.
+Curvy I was working on a blog post when I found something odd that have passed me by.
 This Curvy Fashionistas 179 had another year mark than the one I have marked for Curvy; 2015.
 She was marked 2016.
 I took out the box of Curvy dolls I have nearby and looked them through.
 Most are marked ©2015, but some are marked ©2016 and some ©2017.
 What?
 I can't see anything that would call for that change.
 For years and years and years all Barbie bodies was marked ©1966, even if there was a change to the waistline or legs or neck joint etc. The torso had the same measures.
 Now we have three different years marks of a curvy body that I can't see anything different in?
 Some have flat feet, others high, some have straight arms, others have bent arms, but that is the same no matter the year mark.
 What caused this?
 Now I have to go through all my dolls as time allows, to see if there are other differences in any of the other body types, as I decided to put that info in my blog posts and never double checked.
 I just went, ."curvy, ok that's ehhh 2015", checking with my text file.
 Maybe it is the pattern in the undies?
 They are different and upon further investigation, the pattern follows the year marks in my dolls.
+Can this be the cause?
+The pattern in the undies?
+It's the only semi logical explenation I can find.

-Fashionistas 208 (Down Syndrome Barbie) got a new body, marked ©2022.
+new body, marked ©2022.
 It is a curvy body - but short, like the Petite.

-These dolls have the vintage SL type of legs - or shape of legs, the plastic is hollow and pink.
+Euro/Standard Barbie These dolls have the vintage SL type of legs - or shape of legs, the plastic is hollow and pink.
 The torsos are built like the vintage bodies, some with twist waist, others not.
 The arms also differs from the vintage arms to strait PTRs, Francie or Mexico arms.
 There is a variation of head sculpts on these as well.
 Mostly you see them with the Steffie sculpt, but also with a slightly redheaded or blonde Stacey, or MOD/Twist'n Turn Barbie.
 The Steffie dolls have different hair colors, some affect the head color more than others and they can have a big difference in the shade from their pink body complexion.
 They were often sold in blister packs dressed in Best Buy fashions.
 Some came in a cardboard box with pink swimsuit.
 Others wore a yellow swimsuit.
 These dolls were sold in Europe, Canada and Australia.

 Model Muse body types